krafs/LevelUp/README.md

 A RimWorld mod adding notifications when a colonist levels up a skill.

 ### Compatibility
+- Compatible with RimWorld v1.0, v1.1 and the Royalty DLC.
-- Should be compatible with everything.
+- Should be compatible with any mods.

 ### Notes
 - Safe to add and remove from existing saves.